List of political families in Lebanon

 This is a list of political families in Lebanon and their prominent members.
 This list does not include historical monarchies that ruled the region of the Levant but can include its modern-ruling decedents.

 Abou Fadel family

 The Abou Fadel family is a prominent Greek Orthodox family originating in the village of Ain Aanoub.
-They are the descendance of Prince Abd al-Masih al-Qandil, affiliated with the Yemeni princes of the Qahtani family of Ghassan.
+They are the descendance of Sheikh Jabbour Abou Fadel, governor of the Gharb al-Aqsa province of Mount Lebanon from 1771 to 1778, himself a descendant of Prince Abd al-Masih al-Qandil, affiliated with the Yemeni princes of the Qahtani family of Ghassan.